Critical dimensions and small cycle dominance from all-orders asymptotics of $d$-matrix theory: All orders asymptotic expansion of

 The $Z_{2,n}(K)$ are the coefficients the expansion of the partial fraction $\mathcal{F}_n(x)$ at the order $x^K$.
 We compare exact $Z_2(K)$ with the truncation at the leading $n=1$, subleading $n=2$ and subsubleading terms $n=3$ in Figure \ref{fig:three-order-difference}, demonstrating the significant improvement in accuracy as more poles are included.

-The asymptotic nature of the series $Z_2(K)$ is further characterized by the "optimal truncation" scheme.
-We partition the non-negative integers into disjoint intervals $\{\mathcal{C}_M \}_{M\ge1}$ defined such that for a given $K \in \mathcal{C}_M$, the truncation at order $M$ minimizes the error:

-Let $K_{\pm}(M)$ denote the upper and lower bounds of each optimal interval $\mathcal{C}_M$.
-Table \ref{Table:optimaltruncation} lists the truncation intervals and corresponding errors for $M=1$ to $10$.
-It is observed that while the absolute error increases with $K$ as a sign of divergent series, the relative error $|Z_2(K;M) - Z_2(K)| / Z_2(K)$ decreases substantially, confirming the asymptotic convergence of the expansion.

-A striking feature of Table \ref{Table:cvalues} is that the magnitude $|c_{n;0}|$ associated with the positive real root grows rapidly with $n$, whereas coefficients for complex roots ($j \neq 0$) remain $\mathcal{O}(1)$ or smaller.
+We will provide numerical test of \eqref{eq:numer-Z2K-suble} in the appendix \ref{appen:numericalZ2}.
+The magnitude $|c_{n;0}|$ associated with the positive real root grows rapidly with $n$, whereas coefficients for complex roots ($j \neq 0$) remain $\mathcal{O}(1)$ or smaller.
 Furthermore, the sign of $c_{n;0}$ alternates as $(-1)^{n-1}$.
 Consequently, the first subleading term is negative—a behaviour that stands in sharp contrast to the integer partition $Z_1(K)$ whose non-perturbative subleading corrections (e.g., the $e^{\pi \sqrt{2K/3}}$ term in the Rademacher expansion \cite{rademacher1937convergent}) consistently possess positive prefactors.
-As we shall discuss, this sign alternation is deeply rooted in the inclusion-exclusion principle and the specific combinatorial structures explored in Sections \ref{ssec:analysis} and \ref{ssec:general-d-theory}.
+This sign alternation is deeply rooted in the inclusion-exclusion principle and the specific combinatorial structures explored in Sections \ref{ssec:analysis} and \ref{ssec:general-d-theory}.

 Crucially, these subleading terms are non-perturbative: they do not represent standard power-law $1/K$ corrections—which typically correspond to logarithmic entropy corrections in gravity—but rather consist of exponentials with subleading growth rates.
 This structure is reminiscent of the "root-of-unity" saddles encountered in black hole microstate counting \cite{Dijkgraaf:2000fq,Manschot:2007ha, Cabo-Bizet:2019eaf,ArabiArdehali:2021nsx,Jejjala:2021hlt,Aharony:2021zkr,Lei:2024oij,Jejjala:2022lrm}.